 Wondering how to get started?
 Follow our simple 3 steps below to start the process to access aged care services through the My Aged Care website:

 1. Find the right care services for your needs

-- Short term care such as respite care, can also be organised through My Aged Care.
+Short term care such as respite care can also be organised through My Aged Care.
 Respite care can be provided for a few hours, days, weeks or months depending on eligibility and the type of care required.
 Respite care can be accessed in the home, in a wellness centre or in an aged care centre.

-Residential aged care might be the right care option when a higher level of care is needed, and living independently at home is no longer possible.
+Residential aged care might be the right care option when a higher level of care if needed, and living independently at home is no longer possible.
 In order to access residential aged care and government funding support, you will need to arrange for an Aged Care Assessment Team (ACAT) to visit and assess your needs and eligibility.